osmanatam/100-days-of-code/post-log-2021.md

 I'm going to take what feels like a more courageous and abundant mindset and make my repo open.

-Keeping it closed was base on fear of loss.
+Keeping it closed was based on my fear of loss.
 Not hope of gain.
 I was exhibiting loss aversion.
 Loss aversion is the tendency to prefer avoiding loss to acquiring equivalent gains.

 I fear being hacked, I fear someone coming in and copying everything WishTender is doing.